Iceberg that sank the Titanic: Origin and fate

 It can only be speculated where and when the Titanic iceberg calved from its glacier.
 Olson, Doescher, and Sinnott suspect the origin of the fatal iceberg in the Jakobshavn Glacier near Disko Bay on Greenland's west coast.
 It may have formed in 1910 or 1911 and could have drifted north with the West Greenland Current into Baffin Bay, from where it would have drifted south again thanks to the Labrador Current.
 An iceberg can, for example, be washed up on the coast or run aground.
 There it melts, or it comes free again and continues its journey south.

 The authors also address the question of whether a certain constellation of the Sun, Earth, and Moon may have had an influence.
 On 4 January 1912, there was a spring tide at the same time that the Moon was closer to the Earth than usual.
 This could have influenced the calving of icebergs.
-However, such an iceberg would hardly have reached the site of Titanic disaster in April of the same year.
-But the spring tide may have played a role in refloating a stranded iceberg.
+Although an iceberg so calved would hardly have reached the site of Titanic disaster in April of the same year, the spring tide may have played a role in refloating a stranded iceberg.

 Bigg and Wilton doubt that the solar arrangement of the Moon, Earth, and Sun in question was significant.
 A few days around 4 January would not have had much influence on calving; in winter, moreover, many fjords were blocked by sea ice.
 There was also increased iceberg formation in other years.
 When it comes to calving, they tend to think of factors like the water surface temperature of the Labrador Sea.